ipfs/ipfs-docs/docs/how-to/troubleshooting.md

 ## Is your daemon running?

-If you're getting unexpected behaviour when trying to run common commands such as `ipfs get <cid>` returning `Error: merkledag: not found`, the issue is likely that your daemon isn't running.
+If you're getting unexpected behavior when trying to run common commands such as `ipfs get <cid>` returning `Error: merkledag: not found`, the issue is likely that your daemon isn't running.
 This can be remedied by running `ipfs daemon`, and using a different terminal to interact with the daemon.

 ## IPFS is running slowly